“We are surrounded by data, but starved for insights” - Jay Baer

 The State Bank of India endeavored to turn the challenge into an opportunity by launching it’s integrated digital banking platform called “Yono”.
 Yono stands for YouOnly Need One.
 SBI integrated almost all it’s services into this application to provide it’s customers true digital experience.
 Similarly, HDFC bank also started ane-Wallet app called “PayZaap”.
 It’s actually linked with the HDFC savings account.

-To collaborate with FinTechs and deliver truly transformational value, banks need to be clear about the innovation model, the scope and mandate for innovation, procurement and retained technology functions.
+To collaborate with FinTechs and deliver truly transformation value, banks need to be clear about the innovation model, the scope and mandate for innovation, procurement and retained technology functions.
 Banks also need to determine how best to engage with FinTechs, given the contrasting sizes and cultures of their respective organizations.

 Conclusion It is important for both the banks and the Fintech firms to work together in partnerships in order to obtain the full benefits of innovation.
 So, Banks should partner with the Fintech firms instead of competing with them.

 Save my name, email, and website in this browser for the next time I comment.